truschival/DigitalRooster.dev/content/pages/hardware.md

 The hardware design started in 2019.
 I was ordering PCBs and imagined hand assembly for the prototypes.
 Not only was the design unnecessarily complicated, it also had a pretty bad layout and I had to admit my soldering skills do more damage than good.
-PCBWays turnkey assembly was the way to go.
+Pcbway's turnkey assembly was the way to go.
 However I still needed two iterations to get what I wanted.
 Probably an experienced electronics hardware engineer would find many possibilities for improvement, especially for layout and component costs.
 But I am happy so far.
 With the Mk3b I finally got